 Education provides the tools for young people to access diversified career options, higher income levels, sustained health and active citizenship.
 To achieve these outcomes, children must receive a quality education taught by skilled and competent teachers and school leaders who have the capacity to foster these abilities.

-For more information about the Haiti Educator and Leadership Institute, contact Associate Professor, Steve Sider.
+For more information about the Educator and Leadership Institute, contact Professor Steve Sider.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×